ZoomImpulse/PDG_LocalisationCreator_GUI/README.md

 ## Features

-- **Mod-Specific Localisation Generation**
-  Currently supports creating localisation files for:
-  - STNH (Star Trek: New Horizons)

-- **JSON to YML Conversion**
-  Converts `.json` input files into `.yml` format, suitable for game localisation.
+- **Direct Google Sheets Integration**
+  Fetches localisation data directly from Google Sheets via a [Google Apps Script API](https://github.com/ZoomImpulse/PDG_ExportSheetData), eliminating the need for manual JSON exports.

+- **Parallel Asynchronous Processing**
+  All API requests are launched concurrently, significantly speeding up the data fetching process.

+- **Robust API Error Handling**
+  Features an automatic retry mechanism with exponential backoff.
+If a network request fails, the tool will try again several times with increasing delays, making it resilient to temporary server issues.

+- **Advanced String Normalization**
+  Automatically cleans and normalizes strings from the API, removing unwanted line breaks while correctly preserving intentional newline characters (`\n`).

 - **Vanilla File Cleanup**
-  Cleans vanilla game localisation files by removing entries already present in your mod's files.
+  Scans vanilla game localisation files and removes any entries that are already defined in your mod's files, preventing overrides and reducing file size.

-- **Multi-threaded Operations**
+- **Multi-threaded & Responsive UI**
-  Uses a separate worker thread for file processing to keep the UI responsive.
+  All file and network operations run on a separate worker thread, ensuring the user interface remains responsive at all times.

+- **Detailed Progress Tracking**
+  A dynamic status bar shows the real-time status of operations (Fetching, Processing, Completed) and a progress bar tracks overall completion.

-- **Progress Tracking & Logging**
+- **Comprehensive Logging**
-  Progress bar and detailed timestamped logs for monitoring and debugging.
+  Generates detailed, timestamped log files for easy monitoring and debugging of all operations.

-- **Intuitive GUI**
-  Simple interface for selecting mod types, paths, and initiating processes.

 ---